Testimonio

 Then the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Jesus and stood in the midst, and saith unto them, Peace be unto you.

-When Peter went into the empty tomb, he found the linen and cloth that wrapped Jesus' body.
-We can see this in John 20:6–8 KJV:
+When Peter entered the empty tomb, he found the linen and cloth that had wrapped Jesus' body.
+We see this in John 20:6–8 KJV:

 Then cometh Simon Peter following him, and went into the sepulchre, and seeth the linen clothes lie,